 Most of the time, someone with NPD will not be aware of their symptoms.
 They may have a difficult time self-reflecting or feeling empathy.
 This is why they might end a relationship in a way that feels fair to them without showing interest in or care about how you feel.

-For example, they might feel that disappearing on you is better than confronting you.
+For example, they might feel that disappearing on you is better than confronting you or letting you know how they feel.

 For example, if they’re acting selfishly, cruelly, or unhealthily in general, it’s important that you set boundaries and take a step back before getting hurt more.

-Maybe you decided to end the relationship, and now you’re surprised that they moved on so quickly.
+Maybe you decided to end the relationship, and now you’re surprised that your narcissistic ex moved on so quickly like they didn’t care.

 The answer is: It depends.

-People with NPD may have difficulty forming healthy bonds or being in touch with their own emotions and feelings.
+People with narcissistic personality disorder may have difficulty forming secure attachments or being in touch with their own emotions and feelings.

 “Behind the seemingly cruel behavior of a narcissist is really a layered cake of low self-esteem and unhappiness,” says Chawla.
 “Over time, they learn to survive off of others’ kindness and energy.”

-Moving on may be a coping mechanism for people with the condition, she adds.
+Moving on after a breakup may be a coping mechanism for people with narcissistic personalities, she adds.

 “Often, they are seeking validation from emptiness created in their childhoods or developed from trauma,” Chawla says.
 “Because they rarely get the actual help they need, they can never get what they need from another person.”

-They certainly may attempt to come back to a relationship after a breakup.
+A narcissistic ex may certainly attempt to come back to you after a breakup.

 “A narcissist will stay with you and come back to you as long and as often as you let them,” explains Chawla.